AOL83/RPSLS/README.md

 Overall, I think my code is a well-structured and functional webpage that implements a game of Rock, Paper, Scissors, Lizard, Spock, complete with an audio player, a score card, and a modal for the rules.
 I have used HTML, CSS, and JavaScript to create a dynamic and interactive experience for the user.

-Now for my CSS the CSS stylesheet that controls the visual design and layout of my webpage.
+Now for my CSS.
+The CSS stylesheet that controls the visual design and layout of my webpage.
 The CSS styles are applied to the HTML elements of the webpage.

 The first CSS rule sets the font-size to 62.5%, sets the box-sizing property to border-box, sets the height to 100%, and sets the background color and background image of my webpage.
 The background color is set to hsl(237, 49%, 15%) and the background image is set to a radial gradient of hsl(214, 43%, 35%) and hsl(237, 49%, 15%), as well as a gif image of a animated emoji.
 The background-position, background-repeat, and background-size properties are also set to center, no-repeat, and cover respectively.